Introduction

 # Load data

-df = pd.read_csv('https://raw.githubusercontent.com/mindsdb/lightwood/staging/tests/data/concrete_strength.csv')
+df = pd.read_csv('https://raw.githubusercontent.com/mindsdb/lightwood/main/tests/data/concrete_strength.csv')

 df = df.sample(frac=1, random_state=1)